Information security policies

 ISO27k is a set of ISO/IEC standards - international good practice guidelines - for managing the risks affecting business/commercial and personal information.

 Their primary objective is to advise on how to go about protecting valuable information against harm whilst permitting its use for legitimate purposes.
+Both aspects are important.

 The standards lay out generic guidance under the umbrella of an overall ‘management system’ for information risk and security, one that can be adapted for any organisation's unique situation.
 The management system is a structured framework, a systematic approach to identify information risks, put suitable countermeasures in place to address them, and make sure the controls are working properly in practice.